 Fostering the development of a child with ADHD means that you will have to modify your behavior and learn to manage the behavior of your child.
 Medication may be the first step in your child’s treatment.
 Behavioral techniques for managing a child’s ADHD symptoms must always be in place.
 By following these guidelines, you can limit destructive behavior and help your child overcome self-doubt.

-The two basic principles of behavior management therapy are encouraging and rewarding good behavior and negatively reinforcing bad behavior by following it with appropriate consequences.
+There are two basic principles of behavior management therapy.
+The first is encouraging and rewarding good behavior (positive reinforcement).
+The second is negatively reinforcing bad behavior by following it with appropriate consequences, leading to the extinguishing of bad behavior (negative reinforcement).
 You teach your child to understand that actions have consequences by establishing rules and clear outcomes for following or disobeying these rules.
 These principles must be followed in every area of a child’s life.
 That means at home, in the classroom, and in the social arena.

 Decide Ahead of Time Which Behaviors Are Acceptable and Which Are Not